Visa Options for Studying in New Zealand – Students Visa

 Pathway Post Study Work Visa Conditions

-You need to have an entry permit from the New Zealand government in order to visit the country.
+You need to have an entry permit from the New Zealand government to visit the country.

-You may be refused to enter the country if:
+You may be refused entry to the country if:

 • You do not meet the set character requirements.

-• Your circumstances changed since you were granted the visa.
+• Your circumstances have changed since you were granted the visa.

-• You refuse from letting your photographs be taken or provide with fingerprint and iris scan if asked for them.
+• You refuse to let your photographs be taken or provide your fingerprint and iris scan if asked for them.

 • Unable to provide proof of funds.